jasonsbarr/SimplyJavaScript/README.md

     -   Void functions
     -   Functions that return a value
     -   Pure vs. impure functions
-    -   Function signatures, arity, and variadic functions
+    -   Function signatures, arity, and taking a variable number of parameters (variadic functions)
     -   Docblocks and function definitions
 -   Function evaluation & the call stack
--   Functions as values
+-   Functions as data
     -   Anonymous functions
     -   Functions as parameters and return objects
-    -   Functions as object methods
+    -   Functions as Object methods
-    -   Functions, objects, and `this`
+    -   Functions, Objects, and `this`
         -   Rules for binding `this`
         -   Arrow functions and `this`
         -   `call` and `apply`
         -   `bind`
-    -   Callback functions
+    -   Functions as abstractions for managing complexity

-#### 3. Elements of programming: environments and control flow
+#### 3. Elements of programming: scopes and control flow

 -   Code blocks
 -   Scope, naming, and environments